phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Clinton Tweets: 125524
+#Total Number of Tweets: 382114
-#Number of Trump Tweets: 91900
+#Number of Clinton Tweets: 125822
-#Number of Sanders Tweets: 84160
+#Number of Trump Tweets: 92134
-#Number of Cruz Tweets: 62137
+#Number of Sanders Tweets: 84366
-#Number of Rubio Tweets: 13446
+#Number of Cruz Tweets: 62337
-#Number of Carson Tweets: 3953
+#Number of Rubio Tweets: 13488
-#Total Number of Tweets:
+#Number of Carson Tweets: 3967
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---